bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

     - The pull request is [here](https://github.com/rebecabkerr/ChRIS_ui/pull/5/files), the source code is [here](https://github.com/rebecabkerr/ChRIS_ui/blob/master/src/types/chrisapi/index.d.ts)
   - For sprint 3, we write unit test using JEST to test ChRIS's API, action, and reducer.
     - The pull request is [here](https://github.com/FNNDSC/ChRIS_ui/pull/10/files), the source code is [here](https://github.com/FNNDSC/ChRIS_ui/tree/master/src/__tests__/store)
-  - For Sprint 4, we fixed and optimized unit test scripts and deployed the Chris Store to the MOC using Openshift S2I
+  - For Sprint 4, we fixed and optimized unit test scripts and deployed the Chris Store frontend to the MOC using Openshift S2I
     - The pull request is [here](https://github.com/FNNDSC/ChRIS_ui/pull/20), and [here](https://github.com/FNNDSC/ChRIS_ui/pull/21)
     - The deployed webpage is [here](http://chris-store-demo-bu528-ui-for-cloud-mpc.k-apps.osh.massopen.cloud/plugins)(Please use Safari, FireFox or Edge to access the webpage, the website doesn't support Chrome)
   - For Sprint 5
     - Deploy the backend of Chris Store to MOC by using Openshift
     - Monitor the traffic of website using Jmeter, do the pressure test
+    - The deployed webpage is [here](http://chris-store-dev-chrisstorebackend.k-apps.osh.massopen.cloud/api/v1/)(Please use Safari, FireFox or Edge to access the webpage, the website doesn't support Chrome)

 ## Project Introduction